-- o continuous, evolutionary identification of the scope of regulations relevant to the company; - analysis of the sources of regulation included in said scope with reporting of requirements set out therein as regards needs and specific conduct expected, complete with evidence of the policies, procedures and company processes impacted; - assessment as regards the compliance of the current organisational structure and policies, procedures and processes in force by means of checks performed with a view to noting any misalignment or situations where

-- binding regulatory requirements are not entirely implemented and to provide evidence of the level of risk connected with each vulnus noted; - simultaneous proposal of corrective interventions able to ensure an effective overseeing of the compliance risk noted; - monitoring over time of the areas that are most sensitive in terms of exposure to compliance risk; - o follow-up checks with a view to checking the suitability, timeliness and effectiveness of any corrective action taken by the operative functions, in the implementation of recommendations made during compliance assessment; - annual preparation of a document formalising the planning of activities to be carried out during the reference year and relative presentation to the corporate bodies, after communication to Senior Management; - preparation and transmission of suitable flows of information to the corporate bodies and other company structures involved.
+- o continuous, evolutionary identification of the scope of regulations relevant to the company; - analysis of the sources of regulation included in said scope with reporting of requirements set out therein as regards needs and specific conduct expected, complete with evidence of the policies, procedures and company processes impacted; - assessment as regards the compliance of the current organizational structure and policies, procedures and processes in force by means of checks performed with a view to noting any misalignment or situations where binding regulatory requirements are not entirely implemented and to provide evidence of the level of risk connected with each vulnus noted; - simultaneous proposal of corrective interventions able to ensure an effective overseeing of the compliance risk noted; - monitoring over time of the areas that are most sensitive in terms of exposure to compliance risk; - o follow-up checks with a view to checking the suitability, timeliness and effectiveness of any corrective action taken by the operative functions, in the implementation of recommendations made during compliance assessment; - annual preparation of a document formalizing the planning of activities to be carried out during the reference year and relative presentation to the corporate bodies, after communication to Senior Management; - preparation and transmission of suitable flows of information to the corporate bodies and other company structures involved; - annual drafting of the report pursuant to Article 46 of IVASS Regulation no. 40/2018, to be submitted for the approval of the administrative body and forwarded to IVASS, illustrating the monitoring actions carried out for the purpose of verifying the correct implementation of the policies and procedures adopted and the related findings; any critical issues detected and the measures adopted or deemed necessary; the solutions proposed for changes to the policies and procedures; the elements relating to the verifications and analyses carried out in relation to the requirements set out in Article 30-decies of the Code and related implementing provisions, functional to the correct control of distribution.